Donald Grady II

 Donald Grady’s policing career spans 31 years with more than 20 years as a police executive.
 He has served domestically as chief of police in four communities.
 Internationally he has served as Police Commander for the United Nations Police Task Force in Brcko, Bosnia-Herzegovina and has served in law enforcement leadership, advisory, or consultative assignments in Kosovo, Austria, Iraq, Kenya, and Israel.
 Chief Grady earned his doctorate from Walden University.
 He is a graduate of the FBI Academy, the Northwestern School of Police Staff and Command, and he has studied at the United Nations Staff College in Turin, Italy.

-Dr. Grady is currently Chief of Police at Northern Illinois University.
-He is a highly sought after presenter and regularly does speaking engagements, seminars, and professional instructing.
-Chief Grady continues to consult domestically and internationally on matters of policing and emergency management.
+Dr. Grady is a highly sought after presenter and regularly does speaking engagements, seminars, and professional instructing.
+He continues to consult domestically and internationally on matters of policing and emergency management.

 Reviews of The Injustice of Justice: